How do I create an invoice?

 Once the invoice has been published, you will be redirected to the invoice summary page, which will show you the date the invoice was published, the delivery history and accounting history.

-The invoice in the example was sent to firstname.lastname@example.org on the 27 February 2019.
+The invoice in the example was sent to firstname.lastname@example.org on 30 January 2020.
 The delivery status is “Sent”.
 This means that the invoice has been successfully sent to the specified email address.
 If the invoice could not be successfully delivered to the recipient for any reason, the invoice status will show “Failed”.
 A complete list of available email delivery status can be viewed here.

 If the invoice has been opened by your customer, the delivery status will show “Opened”.
 The email status will update automatically and can also be viewed in the invoice list page, and it's a good idea to keep track of these to make sure all invoices have been delivered.